-E. Non-voting member's participation.
-A non-voting member shall not be permitted to make or second a motion.
-A non-voting member may, however, speak on a motion.
+E. Non-voting committee member's participation.
+Non-voting committee members have the same rights and privileges as voting members, except they do not have the right to make or second motions, or vote, and do not count toward quorum.
+A non-voting committee member may speak on the motion.
+[A non-voting member shall not be permitted to make or second a motion.
+A non-voting member may, however, speak on a motion.]